cgrzemba/py_samfs/README.md

 The return code 0 = ok, other = error, are mapped to python exception.
 Not all function are implemented yet, see samfs.i

-For use the RPC API you have to set SAMHOST environment variable for config SAM RPC see
+For use the RPC API you have to set SAMHOST environment variable,
+for config SAM RPC see

     $ man intro_libsam